Counting impressions and clicks

 In general, DFP counts an impression each time a creative is sent to an end user.
 By that stage in the process, we've already read the user's DoubleClick cookie, if available, and completed the process of choosing which ad and creative to serve.
 Note that the impression is counted before the creative is fully downloaded and viewed by the end user.

 Some ad types use delayed impressions.
-In these cases, the initial creative code is delivered to the end user in advance, but the impression isn't counted until DFP receives a followup request from the creative asset itself.
+In these cases, the initial creative code is delivered to the end user in advance, but the impression isn't counted until DFP receives a followup request from the creative asset itself and at least one pixel is visible on screen.
 For delayed impressions,

 Total code served count >= Impressions; for non-delayed impressions